flancian/garden/I will do what I want.md

 - a meditation on [[efd]] and perhaps [[free will]]
 	- "I will do what I want,
-	- whenever I want
+	- whenever I want,
-	- and you'll sta
+	- and you'll look and like it (or not),
+	- sometimes puzzled"